Find great deals on used boat parts at boat salvage yards, marine consignment stores, and online

-Anything you’d expect to find in a chandlery including great deals on electronics, sails, rigging, hardware.
+Anything you’d expect to find in a chandlery including great deals on electronics, sails, rigging, and hardware.

-- Marine consignment stores have great prices and no shipping cost.
+- Marine consignment stores have affordable prices and no shipping cost.

 - Staff only accept consignment items of a certain quality so you won’t have to wade through junk for hours

 - Items are organized throughout the store making them easier to browse

 - You have the opportunity to trade in your old boat parts

 - You can physically inspect the parts before purchase